 - “domestic animal” means an animal that is primarily kept as a pet or companion,

-- “service animal” is different from farm animals and means an animal that helps its owner in one or more daily living tasks and is trained to not pose a danger to the health and safety of the general public, and
+- “service animal” is different from farm animals and means an animal that helps its owner in one or more daily living tasks and is trained not to pose a danger to the health and safety of the general public, and

 2. Are there defenses to ARS 13-2910?